SaRisley/CV/README.md

 - I feel these time management skills have set me up very well to ensure I am able to keep to tight deadlines and manage and prioritse tasks to ensure these are met.

 #### Teamwork
 - All of my previous work experience has involved working within a larger and often multidisciplinary team.
 More recently I have gained invaluable experience of working within a team of developers through my bootcamp with Makers Academy.
-In each team project we adhered to agile working methodolgies in order to work effectively and ultimately produce high quality projects.
-This involved daily standups, frequent retros and having open channels of communcaition to in order to work effectivently with each developer or pair working on clear, prioritsed tasks.
+In each team project we adhered to agile working methodolgies in order to work efficiently and ultimately produce high quality projects.
+This involved daily standups, frequent retros and having open channels of communcaition to in order to work effectively, with each developer or pair working on clear, prioritsed tasks.

 ## Education